 , Zerina Akers and Beyoncé's platform for supporting Black-owned brands.
 Since then, her namesake brand has flourished, so much so that Issa Rae wore a piece from her collection

 28 of 61

 Kenneth Ize may have made his PFW debut in February, but it was his runway show during Lagos Fashion Week a few months prior that really put the Austrian-Nigerian designer on the map.
 At the show, Naomi Campbell and Imaan Hammam both not only supported Ize's Nigerian-inspired designs but modeled them.

-James Flemons, the designer behind Gen Z favorite fashion brand PHLEMUNS, is the
+James Flemons, the designer behind Gen Z favorite fashion brand PHLEMUNS

-label to know right now.
+label to know.
 With fans including Paloma Elsesser, Lil Nas X, and Kelsey Lu, we're expecting a long and successful future for this L.A.-based, gender-inclusive brand.

 Model Liya Kebede’s apparel and accessories line works with artisans in her native Ethiopia to create sustainable, one-of-kind pieces that range from handwoven maxi dresses to graphic swimsuits.

 Praised by Lupita N'yongo, Solange Knowles, and Thandie Newton, Maki Oh combines traditional African design techniques with modern styles and construction.
 A finalist for the LVMH Prize for Young Fashion Designers, Amaka Osakwe was personally invited to the White House after Michelle Obama wore one of her designs in Johannesburg.

 Originally from Montego Bay, Jamaica, Matthew Harris, the founder of jewelry brand Mateo, discovered his passion for jewelry making after completing his degree in New York City.
 Since launching the brand in 2009, Harris has been featured in Vogue